appwrite/appwrite/docs/tutorials/add-translations.md

 > Proceed to [Visually using PO Editor](#22-visually-using-po-editor) if you want to use graphical interface instead.

-We maintain a [`local branch`](https://github.com/appwrite/appwrite/tree/locale/) under the [appwrite/appwrite repo](https://github.com/appwrite/appwrite/) exclusively for translations related PRs.
+We maintain a [`locale branch`](https://github.com/appwrite/appwrite/tree/locale/) under the [appwrite/appwrite repo](https://github.com/appwrite/appwrite/) exclusively for translations related PRs.
 Here are a few files that you need to refer to help with your contribution.

 1. **terms.json**